numfocus/gsoc/2015/proposals/agarwal-rajat.md

 ### June 22nd - July 5th

-Updating the data models and the user interfaces with the best name.
+Updating the database with the best name.

 ### July 6th - July 19th